Summer Research Program for CSULB BUILD Students

 SURF culminates with the Summer Research Program Symposium.
 All summer participants will present either an oral or poster presentation on their summer research.
 Preparation for participation in the symposium focuses on building effective oral communication to a range of audiences and helps participants hone their public speaking skills.

-Throughout the Summer Research Program, BUILD participants will have the opportunity to share information and experiences with participants of other diversity programs including UC LEADS California Pre-Doctoral Program, SURF and the DECADE Competitive Edge Program.
+Throughout the Summer Research Program, BUILD participants will have the opportunity to share information and experiences with participants of other diversity programs including UC LEADS California Pre-Doctoral Program, SURF and the Competitive Edge Program.
 Participants will also be assigned to a Graduate Student Mentor who will help facilitate their participation in the program, and will serve as a peer mentor and point of reference for the student.
 This is a great opportunity for participants to gain insight into the life of a UC Irvine graduate student.

 Expectations of Student Participants